wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/masking_sensitive_info_in_logs.md

 ```

 With this configuration, each log line is checked for all the configured patterns.
 If any match is found, it is masked with ‘*****’.

-!!!
-Note
-    -   If the pattern file that is configured in the `log4j2.properties` file
-    is not found, a default property file will be used (`wso2-log-masking.properties` ).
-    -   If there are no patterns defined in the file, no masking happens.